zammad/zammad-org/src/en/documentation/use/basics/ticket-basics.md

 ---
-title: Ticket Basics
+title: Ticket basics
 order: 2
 ---

-# Ticket Basics
+# Ticket basics

 New to ticket systems?
 Then read on about the basics.
 This helps you to understand the main concepts and to get started with Zammad.
 If you are already familiar with ticket systems, you can jump directly to the next pages about finding,